How to Grow and Care For Zebra Succulents

 This ensures that the water has infiltrated the soil so that the roots can uptake the moisture they require.

-Symptoms of Over watering:
+Symptoms of Overwatering:

-The signs of stress of an over watered zebra succulent are leaves that turn brown or yellow with a soft, mushy texture to their leaves.
+The signs of stress of an overwatered zebra succulent are leaves that turn brown or yellow with a soft, mushy texture to their leaves.
 The leaves can also droop downwards.

-If this happens to you zebra succulent scale back the watering immediately and allow the soil to dry out.
+If this happens to your zebra succulent scale back the watering immediately and allow the soil to dry out.
 Consider replacing the soil if it retains moisture for long periods as this causes root rot.

 Symptoms of Under Watering:

-The leaf tips can turn dry in response to under watering, especially low humidity or too much air flow from draughts, air conditions, forced air or any other air currents.
+The leaf tips can turn dry in response to underwatering, especially low humidity or too much airflow from draughts, air conditions, forced air, or any other air currents.

 The lower leaves can turn brown and crispy when suffering severe drought stress from under watering.
 The thick plump leaves that store water tend to go thinner in drought.

-If this happens to your zebra succulent, increase watering (as long as the soil dries out somewhat between bouts of watering), water with a generous soak and locate the plant in an area without significant air currents and it should revive after two or three cycles of watering.
+If this happens to your zebra succulent, increase watering (as long as the soil dries out somewhat between bouts of watering), water with a generous soak, and locate the plant in an area without significant air currents and it should revive after two or three cycles of watering.

 Best Soil for Zebra Succulents

-Zebra succulents grow in gritty well draining soils in their native South Africa and to grow zebra succulents successfully indoors it is important to emulate these soil conditions.
+Zebra succulents grow in gritty well-draining soils in their native South Africa and to grow zebra succulents successfully indoors it is important to emulate these soil conditions.

-Ideally, plant your zebra succulent in specially formulated succulent and cacti soil with is prepared to mimic the soil characteristics of the plants native soil conditions with a large particle size and a well draining porous structure.
+Ideally, plant your zebra succulent in specially formulated succulent and cacti soil with is prepared to mimic the soil characteristics of the plant’s native soil conditions with a large particle size and a well-draining porous structure.

 Normal potting soil tends to retain moisture for too long around the roots of your drought adapted zebra plant which can cause the same symptoms as over watering and promote the conditions for root rot.